(2008 Feb blog post)

 After all, Dr. Atkins low-carb diet was based directly on some doctors' research that was published in a couple of papers the 1963 JAMA (Journal of the American Medical Association).
 Links to pages containing most of the text of those two papers are above.
 Gott owes those authors some respect for showing the way.

-I will probably put some quotes from Martina's book here when I make some time.
+Someday I may put some quotes from Martina's book here.
 Martina, like Gloria Swanson, is a marvelous example of aging healthily.

 This book seems written mainly to sell to women trying to avoid wrinkles.
 If Gloria Swanson wrote a book on health (no doubt, emphasizing low sugar consumption), it would probably be a much better and more useful read than this book.